imrinahru/my-site-fresh/content/index.md

 ---

 > **Welcome!**
-> This site collects essays, projects, event notes and reading highlights about _designing the context_ in which AI technology should be designed.
+> I'm using this site to collect my essays, projects, event notes and reading highlights about shaping sensible, empowering narratives of technology that support people and communities.

 ### Start here
 - [[Designing the Ground Where AI Grows]]